Global dynamics of a Lotka-Volterra competition patch model: Examples

+In this section, we apply the results obtained in Section 3 to two special situations {when the two species have the same resources availability or when the two species are identical except for resources availability}. { In these two cases, we are able to find the explicit parameter ranges that result in coexistence or competitive exclusion of the two species.}

-In this section, we apply the results obtained in Section 3 to two special situations.
-The following result is needed for the applications (see \cite{altenberg2010karlin, chen2019spectral}). \begin{lemma} Suppose that $n\times n$ matrix $A$ is irreducible and quasi-positive (i.e. off-diagonal entries are nonnegative) with $s(A)=0$.
+The following result is needed later (see \cite{altenberg2012resolvent, chen2019spectral}). \begin{lemma} Suppose that $n\times n$ matrix $A$ is irreducible and quasi-positive (i.e. off-diagonal entries are nonnegative) with $s(A)=0$.
 Let $\eta=(\eta_1, \eta_2, ..., \eta_n)^T$ be a positive right eigenvector of $A$ corresponding to eigenvalue $s(A)=0$ and $D=\text{diag}(d_j)$ be a diagonal matrix.
 Then,

 where the equality holds if and only if $D$ is a multiple of the identity matrix $I$.
 Moreover, the following limits hold:

 \end{lemma}